CurC/excelent/README.md

     - Parser.hs: Contains the expression parser
     - Print.hs: Contains usefull functions for printing the content of cells
     - Eval/
-      - Eval: Contains the main evaluation function
+      - Eval: Contains the expression evaluating function
-      - Graph: Contains functions for generating graphs from expressions
+      - Graph: Contains functions for generating graphs from expressions.
+Also contains the code for complete, partial updates and error detection.
       - Checker: Contains the type checking function